pluralsight/guides/in-review/front-end-javascript/using-angularfire2-to-build-ionic-2-firebase-apps/article.md

 * **blank** tells the CLI we don't want to use any starter template, just a blank project.
 * **--v2** tells the CLI to create an Ionic2 app instead of Ionic1 (_pretty soon this will be default_)

-Now you have created a new app and are inside your app folder, it's time to install the dependencies we'll need, right now you'll install **firebase**, **angularfire2** and **typings for firebase**.
+Now that you have created a new app and are inside your app folder, it's time to install the dependencies we'll need, right now you'll install **firebase**, **angularfire2** and **typings for firebase**.

-So go back to your terminal and inside the `billTracker` folder type:
+Go back to your terminal and, inside the `billTracker` folder, type:

 ```bash
   npm install angularfire2@2.0.0-beta.2 && firebase --save
   typings install --save --global firebase
 ```

-The reason I'm using the `@2.0.0-beta.2` tag when installing angularfire2 is because I need it to work with Firebase's new console, if you leave the tag out it will work with the legacy console.
+I'm using the `@2.0.0-beta.2` tag when installing AngularFire2 because I need AngularFire2 to work with Firebase's new console.
+If the tag is left out, AngularFire2 will only work with the legacy console.

-Now that we have everything installed it's time to open your app in your favorite text editor or IDE, I'm using atom so I just type `atom .` inside my app folder.
+Now that we have everything installed, it's time to open your app in your favorite text editor or IDE.
+I'm using **atom** so I just type `atom .` inside my app folder.

 Go to `app/app.ts` and you should see something like this: